-Low oil pressure is something no one wants, but it happens more often that you think.
+Low oil pressure is something no one wants, but it happens more often than you think.

 Consequently, low oil pressure, can cause damage to different engine components, spelling trouble for your engine.

 A good place to start troubleshooting, low oil pressure conditions, is at the dipstick.
 Check the oil level to see that it is, at the proper level.

 So, when your engine has low oil pressure, friction between different parts increases.
 As a result, you could see, a decline in engine performance.
 Therefore, watch out for common signs of, decreased engine performance; such as a reduction in fuel economy, loss of power, and engine stalling.

 - Warning Light, The simplest indicator of a low oil level is when, the oil warning light activates.

 - Smell of Burning Oil, This burning smell could be from, an oil leak onto the hot components of your engine.